FHICT-Dennis-Kuijs/openremote-aws-marketplace/aws-marketplace.md

 ## Clear Proxy Configuration

 If a change is made to the hostname field, this script will need to be run to clear the proxy data and prompt it to re-request a certificate for the specified domain.
-Run this scrirpt if:
+Run this script if:

 1. You want to add, change, or remove domain name to the OpenRemote instance.
-2. You recieve an `Invalid parameter: redirect_url` error
+2. You receive an `Invalid parameter: redirect_url` error
-3. You recieve a `ERR_TOO_MANY_REDIRECTS` error in Chrome or a `The page isn't redirecting properly` error in Firefox
+3. You receive a `ERR_TOO_MANY_REDIRECTS` error in Chrome or a `The page isn't redirecting properly` error in Firefox

 If adding or changing the hostname, run this script after the DNS A-record has been pointed to the Static IP and the record has propagated.